 With approximately 153,000 RNs and 23,000 LPNs, North Carolina boasts a substantial nursing workforce, however it faces estimated shortages of 12,500 RNs and 5,000 LPNs by 2033.
 This shortage spans multiple regions and health care settings, making it imperative to address the critical need for nursing professionals.

-The state’s mental health landscape underscores the urgency of focusing on Behavioral Health.
+The state’s mental health landscape underscores the urgency of focusing on mental health/substance use services.
 A staggering 94 out of North Carolina’s 100 counties are designated as mental health professional shortage areas.
 Addressing this issue is vital to ensure comprehensive mental health support for North Carolinians.

 Direct Care